 The meals & incidentals rate (M&IE rate) of $71.00 is intended to cover the costs of a single days' worth of meals and incidental costs (such as tips and parking) based on the average cost for these expenses in the Vail area.
 If you spend less than the $71.00 per diem, you can generally keep the remainder.

 Traveling for the government is referred to as Temporary Duty, or TDY.
 A TDY trip for which per-diems are issued can last up to 180 consecutive days before it's considered Permanent Change of Station (PCS), and no longer eligible for per-diems.

 Updated per diem rates are released every fiscal year by the GSA based on a national study of accommodation and meal costs, and can vary month-to-month due to seasonal pricing changes or stay the same throughout the year depending on the area in question.

 Per-diem may rates in the Vail per diem area vary month-to-month due to seasonal pricing changes in the area.
-Month-by-month rates for 2015 are listed in the above table.
+Month-by-month rates for FY 2015 are listed in the above table.

 Other Per-Diem Areas in Colorado

 There are a total of fourteen areas in Colorado for which location specific per-diem rates is set by the GSA.
 For travel to areas within Colorado for which there are not specified per diem rates, general per diem rates are used.
 For more details, see the Colorado per diem rates homepage or choose any area from the list below.